srisyadasti/flux-noise-spectra/README.md

 The next program to change is `measurementProfile.m`.
 This program contains all the information regarding calibrated parameters for each run.
 Such parameters include the mutual inductance of the input and feedback coils, dVFLL/dPhi, the compensating resistance, and the mutual inductances of the measured SQUIDs.
 It also, importantly, has information about the dates over which the run occurred.
 The dates are important because they are how the programs know which measurement is which.
 That is, `tcMeas` calls `measurementProfile` with the start time and date specified in the header file as an input.
 Then `measurementProfile` searches through all the specified measurement profiles, finds the one that matches the measurement time, and returns the profile corresponding to that time.
 If you get the dates wrong, the profile won't match up with the measurement.
 Adding the necessary entry is pretty easy.
 Assuming you don't change readout SQUIDs, then you just copy the previous entry and change the `runName`, `startDate`, `stopDate`, and the mutual inductances of the measured SQUIDs.

 One final optional program exists for modifying the info of time captures, `conditionTCs.m`.
 Suppose your time capture is just about to finish and the temperature abruptly changes and you get a spike in your data.
 Most of it's still good, so you don't want to throw away the whole time capture.
-What you can do is create an entry in `conditionTCs` that specifies a maximum time (tMax) for right before the spike occurs.
-This entry will instruct the programs to ignore any data that occurs after tMax.
+What you can do is create an entry in `conditionTCs` that specifies a maximum time (`tMax`) for right before the spike occurs.
+This entry will instruct the programs to ignore any data that occurs after `tMax`.
 You can do something similar for tMin.
 The syntax should be obvious by looking at the previous runs.

 Initializing `tcMall`
 ---------------